 OWNERS files are a way of specifying a set of reviewers whose review is required to modify certain areas of code.

-For each file modified in a changelist, a "LGTM" review is required from someone listed in the OWNERS file in that directory, or in the OWNERS file in a parent / higher-level directory of that file.
+When contributing code, for each file modified in a changelist, a "LGTM" review is required from someone listed in the OWNERS file in that directory, or in the OWNERS file in a parent / higher-level directory of that file.
 That means that the approver must type "lgtm" (case insensitive) into a comment on the code review.

 You want to change code in src/chrome/browser/tab_contents/tab_contents_delegate.h.

 Either you or one of the change’s reviewers must be an owner of src/chrome/browser/tab_contents/.
+(If you are an owner, another committer must still review the change, but they need not be an owner.)

 Who owns src/chrome/browser/tab_contents/?
 Everyone named in src/chrome/browser/tab_contents/OWNERS.
 In addition, everyone named in src/chrome/browser/OWNERS can review this code, and so on up the directory tree.
 If no OWNERS file exists in the directory containing a modified file, crawl up the hierarchy to find the nearest one.